Effective data breach identification and recovery

-- Identify the source of the breach.
+- Identifies the source of the breach

-- Recover data and systems.
+- Recovers data and restores data integrity

-- Report the extent of the breach.
+- Reports the extent of the breach and recovery efforts

 - Did a data breach occur?